 - Sceneca Residence - A mixed-use development directly linked to the Tanah Merah MRT station

-- Blossoms By the Park, a mixed-use development at one-north and within walking distance to 2 MRT stations
+- Blossoms By the Park, a mixed-use development at One-North and within walking distance of 2 MRT stations

 - The Greater Southern Waterfront – A Property Market Outlook